etzhmk/pet-portfolio/README.md

-# 🧩 Portfolio Website | Pet Project
+# Portfolio Website | Pet Project

-Welcome to my personal portfolio — a small project where I played around with layout, animation, and design.
+> "Not your typical portfolio.
+No frameworks — just raw code and soul."

+Welcome to my cyber-themed pet project.
-This is a pet project — a clean, responsive portfolio website built with HTML, CSS, and a touch of JavaScript.
-It reflects my visual taste, technical growth, and creative vibe.
+This site is a digital playground — a minimal, retro-futuristic portfolio built with plain HTML, CSS, and JavaScript.
+Think of it as my personal node in the internet underground.

+## Why This?
+I wanted to create something that reflects my aesthetics and coding philosophy:
+- No boilerplate.
+- No fancy libraries.
+- Just me and the browser.

+This portfolio is inspired by:
+- the rawness of early internet pages,
+- the vibe of old operating systems,
+- and the glitchy beauty of the analog-digital merge.

 ##  Tech Stack